Meuse River as it flows through City of Verdun today. |

 Notable for their tenacity here, the French sought to retain control over this town and river by sheer force of will.
 Outnumbered often throughout the four years of war, they held on.
 The ground around the city and up into the hills is riddled with foxholes, bomb craters and trench lines.
 It seems unimaginable to calculate the tens of thousands of men who lost their lives and were wounded here.
 In the town itself, thousands of civilians lost their lives, their homes, their livestock and livelihoods as the bombs continued to fall over and over again.

 Entrance to Citadel, Verdun, carved into the side of this mountain.
 Tour possible.
-Do visit to marvel
+Do visit to marvel at French dedication to hold this fort and city at all costs. |

-French 75 mm cannon emplacement, circa 1914-1919, outside entrance, protecting The Citadel.
+French 75 mm cannon emplacement, circa 1914-1919, outside entrance, protecting The Citadel. |

 For more about the Meuse-Argonne region and Americans campaign here, do return here to this blog.
 Simply fill in your email address in the block that says, Subscribe by Email.